 - 2 cans crescent rolls

 - 1 cup brown sugar

 - ¾ cup butter

 - Preheat oven to 350º.

-- Separate crescent rolls at perforations.
+- Cut each apple into 8 slices.
+Separate the crescent rolls at perforations.
 Place an apple slice at the wide end and roll to the point.
 Place in a 9 x 13 inch baking dish.
 Repeat with remaining slices.

 - In a small saucepan over medium high heat, combine butter, brown sugar and cinnamon.
 Bring to a boil and cook for an additional 2 minutes.
 Pour over apple rolls.

 - Bake for 20 minutes, until pastry is golden brown.
 Serve warm.